touchifyapp/spec2ts/packages/openapi-client/README.md

                                                                        [boolean]
   --importFetch     Use a custom fetch implementation
-                      [choices: "node-fetch", "cross-fetch", "isomorphic-fetch"] --banner, -b      Comment prepended to the top of each generated file [string]
+                      [choices: "node-fetch", "cross-fetch", "isomorphic-fetch"] --packageName     Generate a package.json with given name             [string] --packageVersion  Sets the version of the package.json                [string] --packageAuthor   Sets the author of the package.json                 [string] --packageLicense  Sets the license of the package.json                [string] --packagePrivate  Sets the package.json private                      [boolean] --banner, -b      Comment prepended to the top of each generated file [string]
 ```